geertjanw/ojet-training/README.md

 ojet create component my-employee-form
 ```

-Take a look at your source structure, find the new 'my-employee-form' CCA component, and explore its structure.
+Take a look at your source structure, find the new 'my-employee-form' Web Component, and explore its structure.

 3. Load the loader, i.e., 'my-employee-form/loader', at the end of the dependency list passed into the define() call of the 'dashboard.js', as shown below: